BoXHED2.0: Scalable boosting of dynamic survival analysis: Implementation details

-Here, $d_\ell$ is the split score \eqref{eq:splitscore} at iteration $\ell$ and $v(\ell)$ is the variable used for the partition.
-Hence the second sum represents the total reduction in likelihood risk due to splits on the $k$-th variable in the $m$-th tree, and $\mathcal{I}_k$ is the total reduction across the $M$ trees.
-In other words, the \softe variable importance quantifies a variable's contribution to reducing the likelihood risk.
-This is more natural than the traditional variable importance measure \cite{friedman}, which is defined as the reduction in mean squared error between the tree learners and the gradients of the risk at each boosting iteration.
+where for tree $g_{m}$ with $L$ internal nodes, $\Pi_{m,\ell}$ is the split score \eqref{eq:splitscore} at the $\ell$-th internal node, and $v(m,\ell)$ is the variable used for the partition.
+Hence the inner sum on the right represents the total reduction in likelihood risk due to splits on the $k$-th variable in the $m$-th tree, and $\mathcal{I}_k$ is the total reduction across the $M$ trees.
+In other words, the variable importance quantifies a variable's contribution to reducing the likelihood risk.
+This is more natural than the traditional variable importance measure in \citep{friedman}, which is defined as the reduction in mean squared error between the tree learners and the gradients of the risk at each boosting iteration.
 To convert $\mathcal{I}_{k}$ into a measure of relative importance between 0 and 1, it is scaled by $\max_{k}\mathcal{I}_{k}$, where a larger value confers higher importance.